-Figure 53: Scenario 8
+Figure 53: Scenario 8: Reference geometry for fixed WSD at 30 m and fixed DTT at 10 m agl.

 If 30 m BS transmit antennas are foreseen, this type of usage should be restricted to rural areas.
 In urban environments, when Portable Outdoor DTTB reception is to be protected, because of the portability of the mobile DTTB apparatus, such equipment can also be located at higher than 1.5 m (e.g. at 10 m or 20 m at the window of a high rise).